O-imperador/O-imperador/README.md

 I am a passionate builder focused on the **intersection of technologies**.
 I don't just want to code; I want to understand how **AI** can live on **IoT** devices, managed by **DevOps** pipelines, and served via modern **Web Apps**.

 - 💡 **Philosophy:** Learning by doing and connecting the dots between domains.
-- 🔭 **Currently:** Deepening my knowledge in Cloud Infrastructure and Data Science.
+- 🔭 **Currently:** Deepening my knowledge in Web Developement, AI and Data Science.

 ---